rails/rails/guides/source/active_model_basics.md

 symbol or an array of symbols. (e.g. `on: :create` or `on:
 :custom_validation_context` or `on: [:create, :custom_validation_context]`).
 Validations without an `:on` option will run no matter the context.
 Validations with some `:on` option will only run in the specified context.
+You can pass the context when validating via `valid?(:context)`.

 - `:if`: Specifies a method, proc or string to call to determine if the validation should occur (e.g. `if: :allow_validation`, or `if: Proc.new {